Boulder08/chunknorris/README.md

 **--max-parallel-encodes**: Defines how many simultaneous encodes may run.
 Choose carefully, and try to avoid saturating your CPU or exhausting all your memory.
 - Example: --max-parallel-encodes 8
 - Default: 6

-**--cpu**: Defines the '--cpu-used' parameter in aomenc.
-Lower is better, but also slower.
-- Example: --cpu 6
-- Default: 3

-**--threads**: Defines the amount of threads each encoder may utilize.
-Keep it at least at 2 to allow threaded lookahead.
-- Example: --threads 4
-- Default: 8

 **--noiselevel**: Defines the strength of the internal Film Grain Synthesis.
 Disabled if a grain table is used.
 - Example: --noiselevel 20